wandb/wandb/CONTRIBUTING.md

 We use the [`pytest`](https://docs.pytest.org/) framework.
 Tests can be found in `tests/`.

+By default, tests are run in parallel with 4 processes.
+This can be changed by setting the `CI_PYTEST_PARALLEL` environment variable to a different value.

 To run specific tests in a specific environment:

 ```shell